animate1978/MB-Lab-docs/docs/installation.rst

 Cloning via GIT
 ===============

-You can clone the MB-Lab project directly into your addon directory, this is how the developers work for instance.
+You can clone the MB-Lab project directly into your addon directory.

+Due to the change to Git Large File Storage it is required to have this.

 https://github.com/animate1978/MB-Lab.git